NYSEARCA:VEU

 Vanguard FTSE All-World ex-US Index Fund ETF. is a American stock, trading under the symbol VEU (previously VEU-N on Stockchase) on the NYSE Arca (VEU).
 It is usually referred to as AMEX:VEU or VEU

-In the last year, 2 stock analysts published opinions about VEU (previously VEU-N on Stockchase).
-2 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 3 stock analysts issued a Buy, Sell, or Hold rating on VEU (previously VEU-N on Stockchase).
+3 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is .
 Read the latest stock experts' ratings for Vanguard FTSE All-World ex-US Index Fund ETF..

 Vanguard FTSE All-World ex-US Index Fund ETF. was recommended as a Top Pick by Larry Berman CFA, CMT, CTA on 2017-01-30.
 Read the latest stock experts ratings for Vanguard FTSE All-World ex-US Index Fund ETF..

-2 stock analysts on Stockchase covered Vanguard FTSE All-World ex-US Index Fund ETF. in the last year.
-It is a trending stock that is worth watching.
+Vanguard FTSE All-World ex-US Index Fund ETF. is followed by 9 investors on Stockchase and is a trending stock that is worth watching.

 Vanguard does a great job with its ETFs.
 This one is the whole world, but minus any US companies domiciled in the US.
 Some of these companies probably have revenue from the US, so it doesn't eliminate US exposure completely.
 Good diversifier.